-Not only does PayPal have terrible conversion fees of between 3.75% and 4% (in 90% of cases), they actually invoke same currency fees when sending money abroad (e.g. 2% in Canada / US).
-Cross border transactions to the same currency costs absolutely nothing with a TransferWise borderless account (and many others).
-Furthermore, the conversion fee of sending say EUR to USD is around 0.5% at TransferWise – around 3.5% less than PayPal.
+Not only does PayPal have terrible conversion fees of between 3.75% and 4% (in 90% of cases), they invoke the same currency fees when sending money abroad (e.g. 2% in Canada / US).
+Cross-border transactions to the same currency cost absolutely nothing with a TransferWise borderless account (and many others).
+Furthermore, the conversion fee of sending says EUR to USD is around 0.5% at TransferWise – around 3.5% less than PayPal.

 Connecting a TransferWise borderless account to PayPal is great because PayPal is still a great company to use in business, as it is very safe.
 Connecting an account for transfers though means getting the best of both worlds – PayPal’s safety and universal applicability to almost all other 3rd parties, and a money transfer company that will offer the best rates on the market that are comparable to the interbank rate.